zoeurl/zoedowney.github.io/_posts/2023-12-09-the-ghost-behind-the-machine.md

 year:
 image: /assets/images/the-wind-rises.jpeg
 image-credit: <a href="https://www.polygon.com/animation-cartoons/2020/5/30/21275291/the-wind-rises-studio-ghibli-hayao-miyazaki-hbo-max">Studio Ghibli</a>
 image-alt-text: "An animated young Jiro Horikoshi flying a fighter plane.
-He is pulling down his goggles with one hand"
+He is pulling down his goggles over his eyes with one hand"
 ---

 _This article contains spoilers for Oppenheimer and The Wind Rises, 風立ちぬ._